learn-co-curriculum/phase-3-ruby-oo-basics-introduction/README.md

 * The `new` class method

 Ruby is a powerful object-oriented language used by popular applications.
-In the upcoming lessons we'll build the foundational knowledge of OOP to be well on your way to developing your own!
+In the upcoming lessons you'll build the foundational knowledge of OOP to be well on your way to developing your own!